 We are surrounded in plant allies.

-First Nation Peoples were kind enough to share their wisdom with our ancestors here in Canada.References:
+First Nation Peoples were kind enough to share their wisdom with our ancestors here in Canada.In Vitro Characterization of a Nineteenth-Century Therapy for Smallpox - Orthopox - Monkeypox viruses: